C3driK/Bash_scripts-basic/0x00-shell_basics/README.md

 The firstdelete script shows how to delete a particular file within a particular directory.
 The firstdirdeletion script shows how to delete a directory thats within another directory.
 The 10-back script is used to go back to the previous working directory.
+The 11-lists script long  all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.